Miles Hewstone: Biography

 He held chairs in social psychology at the University of Bristol, University of Mannheim, Germany, and Cardiff University before taking up a chair at the University of Oxford where he was also a Fellow of New College.
 He has been a Fellow at the Center for Advanced Study in the Behavioral Sciences, Stanford University.

+In November 2025, a Bloomberg investigation reported that Hewstone had engaged in sexual misconduct and bullying towards female students and junior academics during his 18-year tenure at the University of Oxford.
+Based on accounts from almost 20 individuals familiar with the situation, the report alleged that Hewstone made unwanted sexual advances, touched women inappropriately, and turned up at women's accommodation unannounced.
+Specific allegations included instances where Hewstone exposed himself in the company of women and described himself as a "bad boy" when challenged on his behavior.
+The report further alleged that Hewstone retaliated against a woman who had rejected his advances by telephoning a recruiter to warn them against hiring her, despite having provided a positive written reference.

 Work

 He has published widely in the field of experimental social psychology.
 His major topics of research have been: attribution theory, social cognition, social influence, stereotyping and intergroup relations, and intergroup conflict.
 His current work centres on the reduction of intergroup conflict, via intergroup contact, stereotype change and crossed categorization.

 He is a former editor of the British Journal of Social Psychology, and co-founding editor of the European Review of Social Psychology.